2020-09-18

 Our next destination is the green dot where a Cyrodiil border crossing ought to be.

 Rather than take the road, we look for a direct route across the mountains.
-I mean, a road is a little boring, and we wouldn't get to see what interesting places there might me off the road.
+I mean, a road is a little boring, and we wouldn't get to see what interesting places there might be off the road.

 Occasionally, I can see a person or two walking between those tents, but they're too far for my Sense of Smell power.
 Jenassa, however, can recognize with her physical eyes that two men are wearing armors typical of the thalmors.